MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/conversation-stuck-wrap-up-state.md

 ---
 title: Conversation stuck in the Wrap-up state
-description: Provides a resolution for the issue where a conversation is stuck in the Wrap-up state in Dynamics 365 Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
+description: Provides a resolution for the issue where a conversation is stuck in the Wrap-up state in Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
 ---